 What you’ll practice

-Spheres and cylinders with clear light source, grouped values, and edge variety for real volume.
+Spheres and cylinders with a clear light source, grouped values, and edge variety so they feel solid and three-dimensional.

 Paper & tools